gehlotj/FlaskExample/README.md

 The example demonstrate creating Web API with Flask & Python.

 ## download_images:
-Presents all the jpg, jpeg and  png file from URL.
+Download all the jpg, jpeg and  png file from the URL passed.

 ## API usage:
 *Retrieve Images from URL:*